CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 	    }
 	}

 Now that we've completed our code you can run the app.
-As mentioned above, this will have to be run on an watch that's paired with an iPhone both running the latest beta OS. (even though it's an independent app Xcode uses the phone to push the app to the watch)
+As mentioned above, this will have to be run on an watch that's paired with an iPhone both running the latest beta OS. (even though it's an independent app, Xcode uses the phone to push the app through to the watch)

 ###Go Deeper

 Here are some helpful links to take a deeper dive into independent watchOS apps:

-<a href="https://developer.apple.com/documentation/watchkit/creating_independent_watchos_apps">Creating Independent watchOS Apps</a>
+* <a href="https://developer.apple.com/documentation/watchkit/creating_independent_watchos_apps">Creating Independent watchOS Apps</a>

-<a href="https://developer.apple.com/documentation/watchkit/building_watchos_app_interfaces_with_swiftui">Building watchOS App Interfaces with SwiftUI</a>
+* <a href="https://developer.apple.com/documentation/watchkit/building_watchos_app_interfaces_with_swiftui">Building watchOS App Interfaces with SwiftUI</a>

 --
->John Morrison
+#####John Morrison
->

 (bio here)